near/docs/docs/2.develop/testing/integration.md

 title: Integration Test
 #sidebar_label: 🥼 Integration Test
 ---
-import {CodeTabs, Language, Github} from "@site/components/codetabs"
+import {CodeTabs, Language, Github} from "@site/src/components/codetabs" import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Integration tests enable to deploy your contract in the NEAR `testnet` or a local `sandbox`, and create test-users to interact with it.
 In this way, you can thoroughly test your contract in a realistic environment.